convincedcoder/convincedcoder.github.io-source/_posts/2018-08-31-It-depends.md

 ## What about best practices?

 Best practices are widely accepted as good solutions, but that doesn't mean they are perfect.
 Most best practices come with a warning label stating that there are probably some situations where you would want to use another option.
 This means that it is perfectly possible that you know a best practice, understand its benefits, but still choose to use a different solution.
-It's not even that unusual that there are different best practice solutions to the same problem that use a completely different approach.
+There may even be different best practice solutions to the same problem that use a completely different approach.
 If you see two schools of thought vehemently arguing over which is best, it is likely that they both have a good approach that will work.

 Then again, if there is one clear best practice approach regarding your problem and you don't see a significant reason not to use it, you are probably better off going with that approach.